Australian

 activity and the cool part of the day, as we head east of Alice Springs

 through the majestic East MacDonnell Ranges.
-After cro
+After crossing the dry

-the dry bed of the Ross River, we stop under the shade of as giant
+bed of the Ross River, we stop under the shade of as giant river red

-river red gum to contemplate the ancient landscape and have breakfast.
+gum to contemplate the ancient landscape and have breakfast.
+Our morning

-Our morning will continue with short walks into some of the East MacDonnell
+will continue with short walks into some of the East MacDonnell Ranges

-Ranges most picturesque gorges, providing viewing of Aboriginal rock
+most picturesque gorges, providing viewing of Aboriginal rock art

 spectacular views of this very special place that will live long in